h4ckm1n-dev/ktail/README.md

 # Kubernetes Log Search and Report Script

-This repository contains a script designed to simplify the process of searching through Kubernetes pod logs and compiling the results into a Markdown report.
+This repository contains a script designed to simplify the process of searching through Kubernetes pod logs and compiling the results into a Markdown report as an option.
 It leverages `kubectl` and `rg` (ripgrep) to efficiently search logs for specified patterns.

 ## Features